-- Gay: A man who is attracted to other men.
-Sometimes this term is used by persons of other gender identities to mean "not straight." - Lesbian: A woman who is attracted to other women. • - Bisexual: Sexually attracted to more than one gender identity. - Two-Spirit: A term coin by Indigenous communities referring to another gender • role believed to be common among many first peoples of Turtle Island (known as North America to settlers).
-It is used as an umbrella term that bridges Indigenous and western understandings of gender and sexuality and breaks free from the violently homophobic/transmisogynistic language and culture imposed by colonialism.
+Gay: A man who is attracted to other men.
+Sometimes this term is used by persons of other gender identities to mean "not straight."

+Lesbian: A woman or someone who is not a man who is attracted to other women or non-men.

+Bisexual: Sexually attracted to more than one gender identity.

+Two-Spirit: A term coined by many Indigenous communities referring to ceremonial and community roles believed to be common among many first peoples of Turtle Island (known as North America to settlers).
+It is used as an umbrella term to break free from the violently homophobic/transmisogynistic language and culture imposed by colonialism.
 Two-spirit specific definitions change nation to nation, and person to person.
-Not all Indigenous peoples who are sexual and/or gender minorities refer to themselves as Two-Spirit (not for white people to use). - Trans/Transgender: Identifying with a gender identity than is different from one's sex/gender assigned at birth. - Agender: Without a gender. - Queer: Not straight (sometimes means not cisgender as well).
-Historically and contemporarily has been used as an insult shame to gay/lesbian/bisexual/pansexual, sexual minority folks.
-This is a reclaimed term, and should not be used to label gender/sexual minorities unless they have acknowledged that they are ok with the use of this term.
+Not all Indigenous peoples who are sexual and/or gender minorities refer to themselves as Two-Spirit (not for white people to use).

+Trans/Transgender: Identifying with a gender identity than is different from one's sex/gender assigned at birth.

+Agender: Without a gender.

+Queer: Not straight (sometimes means not cisgender as well).
+Historically and contemporarily has been used as an insult to shame gay/lesbian/bisexual/pansexual, sexual minority folks.
+This is a reclaimed term and should not be used to label gender/sexual minorities unless they have acknowledged that they are ok with the use of this term.

-• Intersex: Possessing a combination of sex characteristics (chromosomes, gonads, hormones, internal sex organs, and genitals) that differs from expected, dichotomous, biological characteristics for "male" and "female".
+Intersex: Possessing a combination of sex characteristics (chromosomes, gonads, hormones, internal sex organs, and genitals) that differ from expected, dichotomous, biological characteristics for "male" and "female".